Andrew T. Judson: Toleration Party

 While in the Connecticut House of Representatives, Judson was one of the most active members of the Toleration Party, which had for its object disunion between church and state.
 After a severe struggle the Tolerationists, aided by the Democrats, succeeded in setting aside the charter that was granted by Charles II of England, and adopted the new Constitution of 1818, which remained in effect until 1965.

 White supremacist and colonizationist

 Judson was the leading enemy of African Americans in the state of Connecticut.
-He believed that they were inferior to whites, and if not in use as slaves should be moved to Africa, "where they came from".
+He believed that they were inferior to whites, and if not in use as slaves, should be moved to Africa, "where they came from".
 He was an officer of the American Colonization Society, which raised funds for the relocation of a few thousand African Americans to the land that became Liberia.

 Proposed college for African Americans in New Haven

-What was labelled the New Haven Excitement by abolitionist William Lloyd Garrison was the unexpected uproar that followed the proposal by the minister Simeon Jocelyn to establish a "colored" college in New Haven.
-At the time, 1831, there was none, and blacks would only exceptionally be admitted to any college at all, approximately once every seven years.
-At a town meeting called by Judson the vote was 99% for rejection.
-While Judson did not and could not have created the antipathy, he placed himself at the head of it.
-The project was abandoned.
+In 1831, minister Simeon Jocelyn proposed establishing a "colored" college in New Haven.
+At a town meeting called by Judson, the vote was 99% for rejection.